karimelghazouly/Parallelized-Background-Subtraction/README.md

 3) in the constants.py modify the value to the number of images you have

-4) mpiexec -n 5 python3 main.py
+4) mpiexec -n "number of nodes" python3 main.py